 Press Working Terminology

-Ram ( Slide): Moving Component of press which transfer the mechanical or hydraulic force from Flywheel /hydraulic system to the Press tool for sheet metal stamping.
+Ram ( Slide): Moving Component of the press which transfers the mechanical or hydraulic force from the Flywheel /hydraulic system to the Press tool for sheet metal stamping.

-Punch Holder ( Upper Shoe): This is the upper part of die set which contains guidepost pushing.
-The whole upper section (generally contains Punch, punch plate) of die set is mounted on the upper shoe.
+Punch Holder ( Upper Shoe): This is the upper part of the die set which contains guidepost pushing.
+The whole upper section (generally contains Punch, punch plate) of the die set is mounted on the upper shoe.

-Back up Plate: Backup plate is placed so that the intensity of pressure does not become excessive on punch holder.
-Its is also called Punch back plate and Pressure Plate.
+Back up Plate: Backup plate is placed so that the intensity of pressure does not become excessive on the punch holder.
+It is also called Punch backplate and Pressure Plate.

-Punch Plate: The function of punch plate is to hold punch in it proper relative position.
-Punch plate fits closely over the body of punch.
+Punch Plate: The function of the punch plate is to hold punch in its proper relative position.
+The punch plate fits closely over the body of the punch.
 It is also called Punch Retainer.

-Bed: The bed is the lower part of press frame that serves as a table to which a bolster plate is mounted.
+Bed: The bed is the lower part of the press frame that serves as a table to which a bolster plate is mounted.

-Bolster Plate: This is a thick plate secured to the to the bed which is used for supporting & locating the die set.
+Bolster Plate: This is a thick plate secured to the bed which is used for supporting & locating the die set.

-Die: Die is a female part of die block/press tool for producing the given job work in a press.
-Die and punch work together to make a desired shape product.
+Die: Die is a female part of the die block/press tool for producing the given job work in a press.
+Die and punch work together to make the desired shape product.

-Stripper: Stripper is used for strip the metal strip from a punch or die.
+Stripper: A stripper is used to strip the metal strip from a punch or die.

-Guide post & Guide post bushing: These two component of press tool guide the die set to maintain the alignment during the operation.
-Properly lubricated, and positioned, they improve tool operation and contribute to the produce quality products.
-This is also called pillar die set.
+Guidepost & Guide post bushing: This two-component of the press tool guide the die set to maintain the alignment during the operation.
+Properly lubricated, and positioned, they improve tool operation and contribute to producing quality products.
+This is also called a pillar die set.

-Shut Height: The distance between top of the bed and bottom of slide, with its stroke down and adjustment up.
+Shut Height: The distance between the top of the bed and bottom of the slide, with its stroke down and adjustment up.

-Press Tool components may be divided into following categories:
+Press Tool components may be divided into the following categories:

 - Structural Components